ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/36b_compaq2.jpg)
 <p class="imgdesc">A DeskPro 386 advertisement from 1989.</p>

-While IBM was trying to figure out how to migrate their PCs to Intel 286, a brave PC clone maker Compaq has released its DeskPro 386, the very first DOS-compatible machine based on Intel 80386.
+While IBM was trying to figure out how to migrate their PCs to Intel 286, a brave PC clone maker Compaq has released its DeskPro 386, the very first DOS-compatible machine based on the newest Intel 80386 processor.

 In terms of computing capabilities, a step from i286 to i386 is as big as a leap between i8080 and i8088.
 Not only it was a 32-bit processor with 32-bit address model (up to 4 gigabytes of RAM, in theory), it had a "virtual 8086 mode", allowing hardware multitasking for old-style "real mode" DOS applications.
 Of course, there were no operating systems supporting any of those features just yet, but it's a matter of time, right?